PeAnut8250/PeAnut8250/README.md

 </p>

 ##    About Me
--   Building my own company → Regit Code
+-   Building → Regit Code
 -   Love connecting with new people
--   Strong team player
+-   Team player
 -   Always learning and improving